Work for us

 • Learn to Lead Trad

-We're looking for someone who is keen to work with and inspire the next generation of young climbers.
-We are particularly keen to encourage applicants from female instructors and/or instructors from BAME backgrounds.
-We are committed to improving diversity in the outdoors and we believe a big part of this is showing younger climbers a diverse variety of role models in instructing/coaching positions.
+We’re looking for someone who is keen to work with and inspire the next generation of young climbers.
+We are particularly keen to encourage applicants from female instructors and instructors from BAME backgrounds.
+We are committed to improving diversity in the outdoors and believe a big part of this is showing younger climbers a diverse variety of role models in instructing and coaching positions.

 • Foundation and/or Development Coach Award